dollins/Salesforce-Mate/README.md

 ----------IN PROGRESS--------------------------------------------------------------------------
 - [ ] Credentials module.
 Read, Write, Update, Delete to internal storage.
 Dynamic links.
-- [ ] Add Credentials, Event and Setting types to the project as basic building stone.
-Basically all the data stored by the app.
 - [ ] UI for Credentials. "popup" in browser app.

 ----------DONE----------------------------------------------------------------------------------